How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 โ€Œ#14: Practice Visualization

-Athletes often focus on the big picture parts of training for sports or competitions, namely workouts and diet.
+Athletes often focus on the big-picture aspects of training for sports or competitions, namely workouts and diet.

-However, while you certainly have to put in the work in your physical training and keep your nutrition on point if you want to optimize athletic performance, there are other strategies you can employ to improve exercise performance, including sports meditation.
+However, while you certainly have to put in the work in your physical training and keep your nutrition on point to optimize athletic performance, there are other strategies you can employ to improve exercise performance, including sports meditation.

 Visualization and sports meditation with positive imagery can potentially help improve running performance, calm your nerves on race day, and help you run faster.